Gigaspaces/xap-docs/site/content/faq/openspaces-faq.markdown

 {{%anchor 3%}}

-### Is OpenSpaces an open source project?
+### Is OpenSpaces an Open Source project?

 Not exactly.
-OpenSpaces is the top layer of XAP (eXtreme Application Platform) - a powerful, scalable In-Memory Data Grid.
 OpenSpaces is a package which wraps the core XAP functionality with a user-friendly Spring-based API, as well as additional patterns which have become common across many users and are now part of the library.
 We've decided to mirror the OpenSpaces source code to a public GitHub repositoy -- [Gigaspaces/xap-openspaces](https://github.com/Gigaspaces/xap-openspaces) -- so users can fork and/or clone it in order to

 - Review the code to better understand how certain features work under the hood.
 - Debug problems independently (in addition to posting a question on the [forum](http://ask.gigaspaces.org) or submitting a [support ticket](http://www.gigaspaces.com/support-center)).